ForEvolve/forevolve.github.io/_drafts/en/2021-03-14-learn-coding-with-dot-net-core-part-5.md

 ## Flow of execution

-The program flow, or flow of execution, represents the order in which the instructions (lines of code) are executed.
+The program flow, or flow of execution, represents the order in which the program executes the instructions (lines of code).
-In our case, the program is linear; it starts at the top and end at the bottom of the `Program.cs` file.
+In our case, the code is linear; it starts at the top and ends at the bottom of the `Program.cs` file.
 Nevertheless, the `Console.ReadLine()` method blocks the program, waiting for a user input, which disturbs the flow.

 Here is what happens: